-Rooms are tastefully decorated, the grounds are blooming with tropical fruits, exotic flowers, avocado and organic vegetables, and sunsets from the wooden lanai are ‘to die for’.
+Rooms are tastefully decorated, the grounds are blooming with tropical fruits, exotic flowers, avocado, and organic vegetables, and sunsets from the wooden lanai are ‘to die for’.
 Oh and the breakfasts… These are an absolute highlight as Shai – a former chef – uses his magical touch to create delicious ways for guests to wake up.
 Locally grown ingredients are blended together in a rotating menu while Kona coffee grown on the property is poured like water!
-Guests are treated as family and it’s rare that you leave for the day empty handed as Shai will often stock you with fresh fruit and homemade guacamole.
+Guests are treated like family and you rarely leave for the day empty-handed as Shai will often stock you with fresh fruit and homemade guacamole.

 What to Pack

 Together with this 5 days in the Big Island itinerary, I recommend grabbing a Lonely Planet guide to Hawaii to have useful information at your fingertips and to better understand Hawaii’s culture and interesting history.

 As far as packing goes, the Big Island requires you to have the right gear for the island’s myriad of activities and climates.
 For example, be ready for the beach with reef shoes and snorkeling gear, for the hikes with proper shoes and quick-drying clothing, for the tropical areas with rain gear, and for the high peaks with proper winter clothing (that’s right!).
 Have a look at this page for more information and recommendations.